October 21st, 2020

 What to do when a given consent has expired, and it's time to erase data, but you still want to keep data for analysis, statistics, or reporting?

-It’s okay to keep data if you anonymize all data related to a single individual, but you need to make sure that it's impossible to track down the person.
+It’s okay to keep data if you anonymize all data related to a single individual, but you must ensure it's impossible to track down the person.

 Notice that anonymizing and pseudonymization are different from one another.
 When you pseudonymize, it’s still possible to track down the subject.